-What Are Your Rights When Making An Eye Injury At Work Claim?
+When Could I Make An Eye Injury At Work Compensation Claim?

 By Cat Reeves.
-Last Updated 24th November 2023.
-Do you need to make an eye injury at work claim and are wondering what your rights are?
+Last Updated 27th September 2024.
+Are you interested in making an eye injury at work claim and are wondering what your rights are?
 Who might be liable to compensate you if you suffered corneal abrasion or other vision problems because of missing health and safety at work?
 Any type of eye injury can be very distressing and it can cause an array of problems, financial issues included.
-This guide will look to examine when an employee can make an eye injury at work claim.

 The sections below explain eye injury at work claims in detail.
 The team at UK Law could connect you with a member of our panel of personal injury solicitors to assess your situation and who can help you right now.
 You are welcome to get in touch by: